NodeSecure/js-x-ray/README.md

 The analysis will return: `http` (in try), `crypto`, `util` and `fs`.

+> ⚠️ There is also a lot of suspicious code example in the root cases directory.
+Feel free to try the tool on these files.

 ## Warnings Legends

 This section describe all the possible warnings returned by JSXRay.